 History & Culture

 The story of Wales begins with the Celts.
 The Celts began migrating from their central European homeland around 1000 BC.
-The recorded history of Wales begins with the arrival of the Romans on Welsh border in 48AD.
-At that time people spoke a Celtic language – Brythonic, the language that would eventually evolve into Welsh.
-It’s in 784 that Offa, King of Mercia builds a dyke from sea to sea, the first permanent boundary between the Welsh and English people.
-Offa’s Dyke shaped the territory of Wales.
-Fast forward to 1485, Henry Tudor defeats Richard III at Bosworth to become King of England.
+The recorded history of Wales begins with the arrival of the Romans on the Welsh border in 48AD.
+It’s in 784 that Offa, King of Mercia, builds a dyke from sea to sea, making the first permanent boundary between the Welsh and English people.
+Fast forward to 1485, where Henry Tudor defeats Richard III at Bosworth to become King of England.
 The Tudor dynasty had its origins in Wales and accelerated the integration of Welsh nobility into English public life.
-It is then in 1536 when the first Act of Union was passed between England and Wales.
-Wales becomes united politically with England and is governed by English law.

 Wales has a distinctive culture including its own language, customs, holidays and music.
 Welsh culture also draws influences from English culture due to the history of these two countries, but remains distinct.
 Welsh culture is considered by many to be a facet of British culture, though due to the association of British culture with England, many Welsh people, particularly Welsh nationalists, would object to this statement.